SandwichGouda/Data/Data.md

 #### `wget`

-- `wget` is used to download stuff
+- `wget` is used to download stuff.
+- `wget` supports HTTP, HTTPS and FTP.

 #### Other small commands